 • A one-hour session of cross-country skiing has been found to burn an impressive number of calories, rivaling the energy expenditure of many high-intensity aerobic exercises.

-See also How many calories in a bite of cake
+See also How many calories are in a cheeseburger and fries

 In conclusion, both alpine skiing and cross-country skiing offer excellent opportunities to burn calories and stay fit during the winter season.
 While alpine skiing provides an intense and adrenaline-pumping experience, cross-country skiing offers a serene and endurance-packed workout.
 Ultimately, the choice between the two depends on personal preferences, fitness goals, and the type of experience one seeks on the snow-covered slopes or trails.